HeardLibrary/workshops/GithubPages/readme.md

 _Ramona Romero, Suellen Stringer-Hye, Jodie Gambill_

-GitHub pates are hosted for free through Github so anyone who has a GitHub account can creat a personal website or website for a GitHub project.
-We'll take a look at using GitHub pages to create a simple website and then using Jekyll, a GitHub plugin, we'll look at how to create templates that make managing your website much easier.
+GitHub Pages are hosted for free through Github, so anyone who has a GitHub account can create a personal website or a website for a GitHub project.
+We'll take a look at using GitHub Pages to create a simple website.
+Then, using Jekyll, a GitHub plugin, we'll look at how to create templates that make managing your website much easier.

 #### Outline